Activity Introduction

 Learning intentions:

-• Students will practice brainstorming ideas around a specific topic.
+• be able to brainstorm ideas around a specific topic

-• Students will consider consumer perspectives when developing work for an audience.
+• consider consumer perspectives when developing work for an audience.

 • Present ideas, findings and conclusions in texts and modes that incorporate digital and non-digital representations and discipline-specific terms (ACHASSI061)